Derek Webster (radio presenter): Career

 He presented a weekday overnight show nationally on Smooth Radio, finishing in 2013.

-From 2013 until 2014, Webster presented a Sunday evening programme on BBC Radio Cumbria.
+From 2013 until 2014, Derek presented a Sunday evening programme on BBC Radio Cumbria.
 He has sat in for other presenters on BBC Local Radio including BBC Radio Lancashire and BBC Radio York.

-Webster co-produced with Ashley Byrne a BBC Radio 2 documentary series, The Story of the Light, about the BBC's Light Programme, which was broadcast in 2017.
+Derek Webster co-produced with Ashley Byrne a BBC Radio 2 documentary series, The Story of the Light, about the BBC's Light Programme, which was broadcast in 2017.

-In 2020, he was teaching students how to make radio content at Burnley College. where he ran the student radio station.
+In 2020, Derek Webster was teaching students how to make radio content at Burnley College. where he ran the student radio station.
 Also in 2020, he began presenting travel news bulletins for the company Radio Travel News.